hujhax/austin-improv-wiki/Performers/Bill Stern.md

 ## History
 In 2004, he moved away to Chicago.

-In 2010, Bill was a core performer in [[The 41-Hour Improv Marathon]].
+In 2010, Bill was a core performer in [[Festivals/The 41-Hour Improv Marathon|The 41-Hour Improv Marathon]].

 A post from him about the first improv show he ever saw:<blockquote><p>Apart from the improv we did in theater in middle school and high school in class and at competition...</p>